Maddam Sir: Plot

-Mira returns as Mira G, an upgraded version of herself who can predict crimes.
-After being shot on her wristwatch, she is sent back to the C.A.R.D.
-Research Institute.
+Mira returns as Mira G, an upgraded version capable of predicting crimes, but is sent back to the C.A.R.D.
+Research Institute after being shot on her wristwatch.

-ACP Naina Mathur comes to Lucknow in search of Cherry, a criminal.
-She moves back to her hometown after Haseena and Karishma catch Cherry when she tries to kill Naina.
+ACP Naina Mathur comes to Lucknow seeking criminal Cherry.
+Haseena and Karishma catch Cherry when she attempts to kill Naina, prompting Naina to return to her hometown.

-Shaziya Siddiqui, an aspiring police officer, arrives at the MPT.
-Claiming to be Haseena’s cousin, she wants to take her police exams with Haseena’s help.
-Shaziya actually escaped from the village of Devariya, which is harshly ruled by two brothers.
-They have outlawed women pursuing their ambitions and have kidnapped Nagma, Shaziya’s mother, to force her to return.
-The MPT team rescues Shaziya and Nagma with the help of Santu, Mira G, Misri and Shivani, who is now a lawyer at the Allahabad High Court.
-Haseena and Karishma expose the failure of Devariya's MLA to maintain law and order, and he vows to take revenge on them.
-Haseena is promoted to DSP and the team celebrate, but MPT station is bombed, with the media assuming that the team is dead.
-However, Haseena narrates her journey with the MPT team several months later, indicating that she survived the blast.
+Aspiring police officer Shaziya Siddiqui arrives at the MPT, claiming to be Haseena's cousin and seeking her help with police exams.
+In reality, she has fled Devariya, where two brothers suppress women's ambitions and have kidnapped her mother, Nagma, to force her return.
+The MPT team, aided by Santu, Mira G, Misri and Shivani, now a lawyer at the Allahabad High Court, rescues Shaziya and Nagma.
+Haseena and Karishma expose the local MLA's failure to maintain law and order, prompting him to vow revenge.
+Haseena is promoted to DSP, but the MPT station is bombed and the media reports the team's deaths.
+Months later, Haseena narrates her journey with the MPT, revealing that she survived the blast.